collab-uniba/Emotion_and_Polarity_SO/README.md

       `Rscript requirements.R`

 ## Usage
+### Ensure that the classify.sh and train.sh have the EOF for UNIX.

 ### Training a new model for emotion classification(70% is for training, 30% is for test)
 ```